Peace & Nonviolence

 Building the Beloved Community to bring about a peaceful world:

-It serves to promote civil discourse, stimulate critical thinking and create an environment where people can talk with people who differ, feel safe and comfortable doing so, and learn from them.
+It serves to promote civil discourse, stimulate critical thinking and create a safe and comfortable environment where people can talk and learn with people who differ.

 Tearing down unjust structures, uprooting war and militarism: